github/docs/content/github/committing-changes-to-your-project/commit-exists-on-github-but-not-in-my-local-clone.md

 > fatal: bad object 1095ff3d0153115e75b7bca2c09e5136845b5592
 ```

-However, when you view the commit on {{ site.data.variables.product.product_location }}, you'll be able to see it without any problems:
+However, when you view the commit on {% data variables.product.product_location %}, you'll be able to see it without any problems:

 `github.com/$account/$repository/commit/1095ff3d0153115e75b7bca2c09e5136845b5592`